Fast Car: Background and inspiration

+Composition

+Jonas Blue's version of "Fast Car" is performed in the key of A major with a tempo of 114 beats per minute in common time, with Dakota's vocals ranging from E3 to F4.

 Chart performance

 The Jonas Blue version peaked at number two on the UK Singles Chart, behind Zayn Malik's "Pillowtalk".
 Its UK peak meant it charted higher than Chapman's original, which peaked at number five on the chart in May 1988 and a position higher upon a re-release in April 2011.

-Outside the United Kingdom, the Jonas Blue version reached number one in Australia. and Hungary, whilst also peaking within the top ten in Germany, Ireland, Italy, the Netherlands, Belgium, New Zealand and Sweden.
-In the United States, the Jonas Blue version went to number one on the Dance Club Songs chart.
+Outside the United Kingdom, the Jonas Blue version reached number one in Australia and Hungary, while peaking within the top ten in Germany, Ireland, Italy, the Netherlands, Belgium, New Zealand, and Sweden.
+In the United States, the Jonas Blue version went to number one on Dance Club Songs.

-It reached 1 billion streams on Spotify in late February 2023.
+It reached one billion streams on Spotify in late February 2023.